 Educational inequality in Colombia

 In Colombia, several authors drawing from the intergenerational transmission of education theory, have tried to understand the educational inequalities in the country.
-For instance, (Rangel, C. and Lleras, C., 2010) examined the effects of family socio-economic disadvantage and differences in school resources on student achievement.
+For instance, Rangeland Lleras (2010) examined the effects of family socio-economic disadvantage and differences in school resources on student achievement.
 Using the results of the Colombian Standardized Academic Test -ICFES- now called SABER 11, and the database C-600 from the National Department of Statistics- DANE, they found that socio-economic background significantly affects student achievement, specifically, children from higher economic backgrounds performed better in mathematics and reading.
 The study also showed that that school composition and school resources have an important effect on student’s achievement.

 Furthermore, (Gamboa, L. and Londoño, E., 2015) assessed educational unfair inequalities at a regional level in Colombia also using as outcome variable the test score SABER 11.
 The study identifies a correlation between father´s and mother´s level of schooling and student achievement and posits that income inequality have encouraged the segmentation of educational markets.
 This means that children from lower socio-economic background tend to go to public schools and children with higher status tend to go to private schools.
-“The incidence of students with highly educated parents in public schools is low, generating higher differences in the quality of educational services between students from low-income” (Gamboa, L. and Londoño, E., 2015).
+“The incidence of students with highly educated parents in public schools is low, generating higher differences in the quality of educational services between students from low-income” (Gamboa, L. and Londoño, E., 2015: PAGE NUMBERS).
 As a result, educational inequalities in Colombia are not only reproduced through intergenerational transmission, but through the school system too.
 To illustrate, the average of enrolment in independent private schools in Colombia is much higher than in the OECD countries, 19% compared to 4% (OECD, 2018).

 Additionally, other studies employed different data to analyze inequality in Colombia and found parent´s education as an important explanatory variable.
 (Vélez, C. et al., 2010) used the human opportunity index (HOI) to measure inequality of opportunities and concluded that parent´s schooling and household location (urban-rural) are highly important in explaining inequality.
 Also, (Ferreira, F. and Melendez, M., 2012) performed a diagnosis of inequality using several Quality-of-Life National Surveys and found that parent´s education and the place of birth are determinants to explain inequality in Colombia (Gamboa, L. and Londoño, E., 2015).